Kahina

+Al-Kahina (الكاهنة), also known as Dihya, was a Berber warrior-queen of the Aurès (present-day Algeria) and a religious and military leader who lived during the seventh century AD.

+Her legacy has been retold through the oral tradition since her lifetime.
+There are various written accounts of her from precolonial and postcolonial perspectives.
+Generally, she is known to have united various Berber tribes under her leadership to fight against the ongoing Muslim conquest of the Maghreb, leading the indigenous North African defense of the region then known as Numidia.
+She fought in multiple battles, notably defeating Umayyad forces in the Battle of Meskiana.
+Afterwards, she became the uncontested ruler of the whole Maghreb region, and remained so until being decisively defeated and killed at the Battle of Tabarka.

+There are various accounts of the circumstances surrounding her death, but she is thought to have died in modern-day Algeria towards the end of the seventh century.
+She is considered one of the most famous figures of her era in the history of the Berber resistance to the Arab conquest.

+Name

+Her real name is contested, but may be among the variations that exist today: Daya, Dehiya, Dihya, Dahya or Damya.
+Her title was cited by Arabic-language sources as al-Kāhina (the priestess soothsayer) (الكاهنة).
+This was the nickname given to by her Muslim opponents because of her alleged ability to foresee the future.

 Origins and religion

-Her personal name is one of these variations: Daya, Dehiya, Dihya, Dahya or Damya.
-Her title was cited by Arabic-language sources as al-Kāhina (the priestess soothsayer).
-This was the nickname given to by her Muslim opponents because of her alleged ability to foresee the future.

-She was born into the Jrāwa Zenata tribe in the early 7th century.
-For five years she ruled a free Berber state from the Aurès Mountains to the oasis of Gadames (695–700 AD).
+Al-Kahina led the Jarāwa Zenata tribe.
+She may have been Jewish.
+For five years she ruled a free Berber state from the Aurès Mountains to the oasis of Ghadames (695–700 AD).
 But the Arabs, commanded by Musa bin Nusayr, returned with a strong army and defeated her.
-She fought at the El Djem Roman amphitheater but finally was killed in combat near a well that still bears her name, Bir al Kahina in Aures.
+She fought at the El Djem Roman amphitheater but was killed in combat near a well that still bears her name, Bir al Kahina in Aures.

-Accounts from the 19th century on claim she was of Jewish religion or that her tribe were Judaized Berbers.
+Various sources suggest that she was of Jewish faith or that her tribe and herself were Judaized Berbers.
 According to al-Mālikī, she was accompanied in her travels by an "idol".
 Both Mohamed Talbi and Gabriel Camps interpreted this idol as a Christian icon, either of Christ, the Virgin, or a saint protecting the queen.
 M'hamed Hassine Fantar held that this icon represented a separate Berber deity, suggesting she followed traditional Berber religion.
-However, Dihya being a Christian remains the most likely hypothesis.
+However, Al-Kahina being a Christian remains the most likely hypothesis.